LamAnnieV/deploy_4_blitz/README.md

 ![t2.xlarge Stress Test & Jenkins Build CPU 3](images/CPU_3_Deploy.png)
 ![t2.xlarge Stress Test & Jenkins Build CPU 4](images/CPU_4_Deploy.png)

-When running the stress test, sudo nice -n -20 stress-ng --cpu 2, in a T2.medium instance with no request and no Jenkins builds being run, both CPUs were already running at 99% capacity.
-Two CPUs are not enough.
-We would need to increase our CPU.
-The next level up is 4 CPUs and the one after is 8 CPUs.
-As we only use one server to handle all three tiers, the Web Tier, the Application Tier, and the Data Tier, 4 CPUs may also be stretching it.
+When running the stress test, sudo nice -n -20 stress-ng --cpu 2, and running multiple Jenkins builds at the same time in a t2.xlarge instance, three of the CPUs were running at about 75% capacity or more and one CPU is running at about 14%.
+Under the current conditions, having 4 CPUs may not be able to handle also handle the stress of a minimum 14,000 requests.

+## Recommendations

+1. Increase the number of CPUs to 8.
+There are a couple of options.
+The t2.2xlarge or the c5.2xlarge.
+The difference is that one has 32 GiB and the other has 16 GiB of memory respectively.
+As this instance also hosts our data tier, the 32 GiB is recommended.
+2. Separate out the application tier and data tier into another instance.
+We can put the web tier on an instance with 4 CPUs and the application and data tier on an instance with 2 CPUs.
+This will have the benefit of making the application and web tier more secure.
+However, having an additional instance will incur additional costs.

+## Implemented Solution